melsman/melsman.github.io/cv.md

 written in C and assembler, the MLKit compiler itself is written in Standard ML.

 * Carillon.
 A tool to find Y2K problems in C programs [1999a].

 I have also participated in a research project on bigraphical programming languages, which aims at modeling and controling connectivity and locality for mobile and distributed systems [2006].
-Moreover, I have recently done work in the area of code generation for transient fault tolerance [2007].
+Moreover, I have done work in the area of code generation for transient fault tolerance [2007].

-To ease administration of teaching, I have also developed an advanced generic Web-based system, called [CourseGrader](https://sourceforge.net/projects/coursegrader/), for managing course home work assignments and grades.
+To ease administration of teaching, I have developed an advanced generic Web-based system, called [CourseGrader](https://sourceforge.net/projects/coursegrader/), for managing course home work assignments and grades.
 The system is based